Evelyn Mase

-Evelyn Ntoko Mase (18 May 1922 – 30 April 2004), later named Evelyn Rakeepile, was a South African nurse.
-She was the first wife of the anti-apartheid activist and the future president Nelson Mandela, to whom she was married from 1944 to 1958.
+Evelyn Ntoko Mase (18 May 1922 – 30 April 2004), later named Evelyn Rakeepile, was the first wife of the South African anti-apartheid activist and the future president Nelson Mandela, to whom she was married from 1944 to 1958.
+Mase was a nurse by profession.

 Born in Engcobo, Transkei, Mase was orphaned as a child.
 She moved to Johannesburg to train as a nurse, and there met and married Mandela.
 Living together in Soweto, they raised four children, three of whom—Thembekile, Makgatho, and Makaziwe—survived into adulthood.
 She trained to be a midwife while working as a nurse.
 In the 1950s, her relationship with Mandela became strained.
 He was becoming increasingly involved in the African National Congress and its campaign against apartheid; Mase eschewed politics and became a Jehovah's Witness.
-She also accused him of adultery with several women, an accusation endorsed by later biographies, and of being physically abusive, something he always denied.
+She also accused him of adultery with several women, an accusation corroborated by later biographies, and of being physically abusive, something he always denied.
 They separated in 1956.
 She initially filed for divorce, but did not go through with the legal proceedings.
 In 1958, Mandela, who was hoping to marry Winnie Madikizela, obtained an uncontested divorce from Mase.

 Taking the children, Mase moved to Cofimvaba and opened a grocery store.
 She generally avoided publicity, but spoke to South African reporters when Mandela was released from prison after 27 years in 1990.
 Deepening her involvement with the Jehovah's Witnesses, in 1998 she married a businessman, Simon Rakeepile.
 She died in 2004 following a respiratory illness.
 Her funeral attracted international media attention and was attended by Mandela, Winnie Madikizela-Mandela, and Mandela's third wife, Graça Machel.